Co-Parenting Before Birth

-- What happens if one parent falls in love and wants to get married?
+- What happens if one parent wants to get married?

-No parenting plan will last forever—and certainly not one for an infant—so, build a process for making amendments to your parenting plan.
+No parenting plan will last forever—and certainly not one for an infant—so it’s crucial to build a process for making amendments to your agreement.

-With an infant on the way, there will be particular factors to consider, including:
+With an infant on the way, there will be very specific factors to consider, including:

-- If the baby is being breastfed, how will you feed them when Mom is not around?
+- If the baby is being breastfed, how will he or she be fed when mom is not around?

-- Who will schedule and attend doctor’s appointments?
+- Who will schedule and attend the baby’s doctor’s appointments?

-- How will daily communication occur on feeding and sleeping schedules?
+- How will daily communication occur regarding feeding and sleeping schedules?

-- When is the right time to start to introduce solid foods?
+- When is the right time to start to introduce solid foods to the baby?

 - When will the baby start having overnight visits with both parents?

-Babies need a consistent schedule and routine, so your visitation schedule and custody schedule may look different for the first few months of a baby’s life.
-Usually, a baby lives with one parent full-time and has frequent visits with the other to start the bonding process.
-You and your co-parent will decide together when is the right time to transition to overnight stays.
+Newborns need a consistent schedule and routine, so your visitation schedule and custody agreement may look different for the first few months of the baby’s life.
+Usually, the infant lives with one parent full-time and has frequent visits with the other to start the bonding process.
+You and your co-parent will decide when it’s the right time to transition to overnight stays.

-Babies also can feel fear and recognize anger, so show respect for your co-parent.
+Babies can also feel fear and recognize anger, so it’s important to show respect to your co-parent.
 Toxic fighting between parents is harmful to a child’s mental health at every age.